GlaiChen/os-hw3/README.md

 ### Question (e)
 Test your program.
 Does it require root privileges?
 If so, then why?
 How can it be changed to not require these privileges?
 ### Answer (e)
-It DOES require root privilieges, since it is going to change network cards and to modify other processes.
+It DOES require root privilieges, since it is going to change network interfaces and to modify other processes.